KristjanESPERANTO/Leaflet.markercluster/README.md

 markers.refreshClusters(myMarker);
 ```

-The plugin also adds a method on L.Marker to easily update the underlying icon options and refresh the icon.
+The plugin also adds a method on `Marker` to easily update the underlying icon options and refresh the icon.
 If passing a second argument that evaluates to `true`, the method will also trigger a `refreshCluster` on the parent MarkerClusterGroup for that single marker.

 ```javascript